Photo Gallery: Stylemakers

 "There are a lot of carpet people in Toronto — fabric was a great way of differentiating us," explains Alexandra.
 Like their rugs and carpets, the fabrics are whimsical, quirky and fun.

-Katherine and Alexandra take day trips to NYC for design inspiration.
+Sisters Katherine and Alexandra Yaphe (of Toronto’s Oliver Yaphe rugs and Y&Co) take day trips to NYC for design inspiration.
 “I can go to NYC for one afternoon and come back with a million ideas,” says Katherine.
 “Traveling opens your eyes to so many different things,” agrees Alexandra.
 “I visited the Crosby Street Hotel, and that’s my aesthetic right there — every inch is a visual sensation,” she adds.

 Mid-century modern designer Billy Baldwin (left) was revered for his clean, pared-down aesthetic.
 “I love the personality of Baldwin’s spaces.
 His style may be 60 years old, but it can still be pulled off today,” insists Alexandra.
 Meanwhile, Andy Spade’s Partners & Spade showroom (right), epitomizes quirky and cool design for the 21st century.
 Katherine admires Spade for “living the story — he started out copy writing, and now he has an art and accessories showroom in New York.”

-Sandra worked for House & Home's merchandising department (and also developed her aesthetic at Club Monaco, Caban, PC Home and The Bay) before venturing out on her own with La Merceria. &
+Sandra worked for House & Home’s merchandising department (and also developed her aesthetic at Club Monaco, Caban, PC Home and The Bay) before venturing out on her own with La Merceria.
+“My dream job coming out of the Ryerson fashion and marketing program was Club Monaco — it embodies that south-of-France lifestyle.
+I like the philosophy of taking the white shirt and turning it into the white couch,” she says.
+Her easy-going style is reflected in her shop’s simple palette — white walls, warm wood accents and top-quality items to admire.

-The shop is dotted with glasses, dishes and carefully chosen, reclaimed wood furniture.
+Toronto’s La Merceria is a café and decor shop dotted with glasses, dishes and carefully curated, reclaimed wood furniture.
 “My baker husband always had the idea of opening a café, and I would source the dishes and products,” explains Sandra.
 “We kept coming across venues that were straddling both coffee and tableware.
-This store’s concept is all about lifestyle — the quality of the coffee is as important as the quality of the cup,” she adds.
+This store’s concept is all about lifestyle — the quality of the coffee is as important as the quality of the cup,” she says.

-The shop is just the spot for gifts, dishes and kitchen accessories.
-“I love objects that tell a story — I look for sustainable products made by artisans from around the world,” says Sandra.
+La Merceria, nestled in the fashion district, is just the spot for gifts, dishes and kitchen accessories.
+“I love objects that tell a story — I look for sustainable products made by artisans from around the world,” says store owner Sandra Rojas-Chinni.
 “Less is more: surround yourself with meaningful pieces instead of buying items all at once.”

 Sandra explains the influences behind her clean and simple design aesthetic: “Twig Hutchinson can do no wrong — her interiors are my idea of perfection,” she says.
 “Consuelo Castiglioni of fashion house, Marni, is also someone who stands out for me.
 Her accessories, her consistency — I don’t know how she manages to make a statement every season.”

-Sandra conceived the idea for her café and tableware after visiting this acclaimed hotel restaurant.
+Sandra Rojas-Chinni, owner of Toronto’s La Merceria drew inspiration for her café and tableware from this acclaimed Miami hotel restaurant.
 “I was influenced by their approach to entertaining — it really is the ultimate lifestyle experience,” she says.
 “Banquettes with ticking stripes, white painted woodwork, simple table arrangements, luxurious white linens and menus that resemble family albums.
 The dining area captivates all the senses in simple ways — that’s what inspired me,” says Sandra.